syncfusion-content/wpf-docs/wpf/Diagram/SymbolPalette.md

 _Symbol palette ItemSource_

-> Note: Symbol groups are not allowed to be added manually when ItemSource is used.
+N> Symbol groups are not allowed to be added manually when ItemSource is used.